garystafford/emr-superset-demo/README.md

-# Installing Apache Superset on Amazon EMR: Add data exploration and visualization to your analytics cluster
+# Installing Apache Superset on Amazon EMR

 ## Overview

+Add data exploration and visualization to your analytics cluster.
 Project files for the post, [Installing Apache Superset on Amazon EMR: Add data exploration and visualization to your analytics cluster](https://garystafford.medium.com/installing-apache-superset-on-amazon-emr-5e2444f6d242).
 Please see post for complete instructions on using the project's files.

 ### Create CloudFormation Stack